-A $15 billion infrastructure boom, unprecedented population growth and a positive long-term outlook have driven demand for a range of property sectors.
+A $14 billion infrastructure boom, unprecedented population growth and a positive long-term outlook have driven demand for a range of property sectors.
 40% of PropTech start-ups in Australia are founded in Brisbane’s home state of Queensland, and Brisbane’s fast growing PropTech ecosystem is poised to revolutionise and reshape how humans design, construct, transact and interact with the built environment sustainably.

 A wave of international hotel brands have claimed their share of Queensland’s thriving subtropical capital adding over 5,000 new rooms over the past 6 years.
 The Queen’s Wharf development alone will bring five new premium hotel brands and 1,000 new hotel rooms to Brisbane, including the city’s first six-star hotel.

 Australia TradeCoast, Brisbane’s global export hub, incorporates the Port of Brisbane, the 24-hour Brisbane Airport and surrounding industrial areas.
 The transport, postal and warehousing sector contributed about $12 billion to the Brisbane economy in FY2020-21.

 Construction continues to be a major contributor to Brisbane’s economic growth, with the industry responsible for $27 billion in output for FY2020-21.
 A slew of major infrastructure projects are underway that will change the face of Brisbane.

 Brisbane is the headquarters of METS Ignited, the national initiative to improve productivity in Australia’s Mining, Equipment, Technology and Services (METS) sector.
 Exports from the sector are forecast to reach $30 billion by 2030.